 In 1989, 43 percent of workers 50 and older said they were satisfied with their employer and work environment.
 In a recent poll, that number was down sharply to 30 percent.
-Meanwhile, younger workers were more satisfied in 2006 than in 1989.
-In the 18-29 category, the number jumped from 23 to 32 percent, while the 30-49 range showed a slight gain, going from 24-26 percent.
+Meanwhile, younger workers were more satisfied than in 1989.
+In the 18-29 category, the number of younger workers satisfied jumped from 23 to 32 percent, while the 30-49 range showed a slight gain, going from 24-26 percent.

 The gap is likely explained by older workers being more pessimistic about the job market and threatened by globalization and lack of job security.
 Whatever the case, there are strong feelings from all age groups about the things employees dislike about their employers and what steps should be taken to resolve the common issues that have become entrenched in the worker-boss relationship.
 Meanwhile, consulting firms like Texas-based National Business Research Institute are helping companies uncover issues that impact their employees.

 “I think one of the things employees dislike the most is the lack of context that their employers provide,” said Heidi Gorman, CMO of Capital H Group.
 “By that I mean many employees do not get enough information from their employers to have answers to basic questions like, ‘What’s really expected of me?’, ‘How will my performance be judged?’ and ‘How does what I do, day-in-and-day-out, help the overall company achieve its goals?’
 It is important for all employees, regardless of what they do, to have these essential questions answered because it gives a sense of meaning to their work.”